 Right now, investors are still getting accustomed to the rising interest in new startups focused on applications of Artificial Intelligence.

-Our analysis found that Seed deals constituted 35% of the total AI fundraising deals between 2015 and 2024.
+Our analysis found that Seed deals constituted 32% of the total AI fundraising deals between 2015 and 2024 (September).
 This proves that the AI ecosystem is in its formative era with many newer startups trying to hop on to the scene, raise seed stage from venture capital investors, and work towards a use-case solution of artificial intelligence.

-When we look holistically at Pre-Seed, Seed, and Series A rounds, they make up 60% of fundraising for AI companies in the same period.
+When we look holistically at Pre-Seed, Seed, and Series A rounds, they make up roughly 60% of fundraising for AI companies in the same period.

-However, the trajectory of fundraising rounds evolves significantly as a sector progresses from its nascent stages to robust growth and eventual maturity.
+However, the trajectory of funding rounds evolves significantly as a sector progresses from its nascent stages to robust growth and eventual maturity.
 In the formative years, seed and pre-seed rounds often take precedence as entrepreneurs seek initial capital to validate concepts and develop prototypes.

 As the industry gains traction and demonstrates potential, the focus shifts towards more substantial investments characterized by Series A and B rounds aimed at scaling operations and expanding market reach.
 These rounds typically attract larger institutional investors and PE firms seeking to capitalize on the sector’s growth prospects.